stormqueen23/lemonMarketsClient/README.md

 # lemon_markets_client
 A simple way to access the lemon markets API (https://www.lemon.markets/)

-## Create account for Lemon markets
+## Create account for lemon markets
 Currently the lemon market api is in beta and you can join the waitlist to get access (https://www.lemon.markets/waitlist)

 ## Request Access Token